LordNoteworthy/software-engineering-notes/Clean-Architecture.md

 ### The Common Closure Principle

 - Gather into components those classes that __change for the same reasons__ and at the __same times__.
 Separate into different components those classes that __change at different times__ and for __different reasons__.
--This is the Single Responsibility Principle restated for __components__.
+- This is the Single Responsibility Principle restated for __components__.

 ### The Common Reuse Principle